 A blob that doesn't have an explicitly assigned tier infers its tier from the default account access tier setting.
 If a blob's access tier is inferred from the default account access tier setting, then the Azure portal displays the access tier as Hot (inferred) or Cool (inferred).

 Changing the default access tier setting for a storage account applies to all blobs in the account for which an access tier hasn't been explicitly set.
-If you toggle the default access tier setting from hot to cool in a general-purpose v2 account, then you're charged for write operations (per 10,000) for all blobs for which the access tier is inferred.
-You're charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle from cool to hot in a general-purpose v2 account.
+If you toggle the default access tier setting to a cooler tier in a general-purpose v2 account, then you're charged for write operations (per 10,000) for all blobs for which the access tier is inferred.
+You're charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle to a warmer tier in a general-purpose v2 account.

 When you create a legacy Blob Storage account, you must specify the default access tier setting as hot or cool at create time.
-There's no charge for changing the default account access tier setting from hot to cool in a legacy Blob Storage account.
-You're charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle from cool to hot in a Blob Storage account.
+There's no charge for changing the default account access tier setting to a cooler tier in a legacy Blob Storage account.
+You're charged for both read operations (per 10,000) and data retrieval (per GB) if you toggle to a warmer tier in a Blob Storage account.
 Microsoft recommends using general-purpose v2 storage accounts rather than Blob Storage accounts when possible.

-The archive tier is not supported as the default access tier for a storage account.
+The cold tier and the archive tier are not supported as the default access tier for a storage account.